michael2012z/BitBible/markdown/KJV/files/Lev.md

 5. Ye shall therefore keep my statutes, and my judgments: which if a man do, he shall live in them: I am the Lord.

-6. None of you shall approach to any that is near of kin to him, to uncover their nakedness: I am the Lord.near…: Heb. remainder of his flesh
+6. None of you shall approach to any that is near of kin to him, to uncover their nakedness: I am the Lord.

 7. The nakedness of thy father, or the nakedness of thy mother, shalt thou not uncover: she is thy mother; thou shalt not uncover her nakedness.